henriyulianto/solmisasi-lily/docs/standard-vs-solmisasi/index.md

 title: Standard (Western) vs Solmisasi
 ---

+# Standard (Western) vs _Solmisasi_ Music Notation
+{: .no_toc .fs-9 }

 People say: _"A picture is worth a thousand words"_.
-Let's bring up some pictures here to better show the differences (and implicitly, the equivalencies) between both notation systems.<br>
+Let's bring up some pictures here to better show the differences (and implicitly, the equivalencies) between both music notations.<br>
   Just take a seat, and relax!
 {: .fs-6 }

 Let's take a reference from what Wikipedia says: [Vocal range](https://en.wikipedia.org/wiki/Vocal_range).
 Please take a note that the ranges given below **are approximations** and **are not meant to be too rigidly applied**.<br>
 {: .fs-5 }
-There are 2 solmisasi sub-staves below the standard male vocal staves: _(Actual)_ and _(Real World)_.
-The pitch numbers on (Actual) are the 'actual' pitch numbers converted from the standard notation pitches, while the ones on (Real World) are the 'real-world' pitch numbers that the solmisasi system applied in vocal music.
+There will be two (2)_solmisasi_sub-staves below the standard male vocal staves: _(Actual)_ and _(Real World)_.
+The pitch numbers on (Actual) are the 'actual' pitch numbers converted from the standard notation pitches, while the ones on (Real World) are the 'real-world' pitch numbers that the_solmisasi_system applied in vocal music.
 Using the same Lilypond music passages/sequences, it can be achieved by setting a custom staff context property named `male-vocal` to `##t` (true).
 {: .fs-4 }

 1. TOC